sporeventexplosion/FSND_Project_2_3/README.md

 6. Once connected, execute `cd /vagrant/tournament` in the SSH terminal.

-7. Here, you can run `python` and import the tournament file for use, or you can run `python tournament_test.py` to validate that the functions in tournament.py are working probably.
+7. Here, you can run `python` and import the tournament file for use, or you can run `python tournament_test.py` to validate that the functions in tournament.py are working properly.